Little Navmap Logo

 Show airports that have no runways but only helipads or are marked as a heliport.

 Show empty airports.
-This button or menu item might be disabled depending on settings in the Options dialog on Map.
+This button or menu item might be disabled depending on settings in the options dialog on page Map.
 The status of this button is combined with the other airport buttons.
 This means, for example: You have to enable soft surfaced airport display and empty airports to see empty airports having only soft runways.

 An empty airport is defined as one which has neither parking nor taxiways nor aprons and is not an add-on.
 These airports are treated differently in Little Navmap.
 Empty airports are drawn gray and behind all other airports on the map.